 Psalm 35 – “Awake to My Vindication”

-This Psalm is simply titled, A Psalm of David.
-This is another of what are commonly known as the Imprecatory Psalms, which in strong terms ask God to defeat and destroy the enemies of His people.
-It has been observed that through the Psalter the imprecatory Psalms become more intense.
-Psalm 7 is perhaps the mildest, while some count at least 30 anathemas in Psalm 109, the last of them.
+This psalm is simply titled A Psalm of David.
+This is one of what are commonly known as the Imprecatory Psalms, which in strong terms ask God to defeat and destroy the enemies of His people.
+As you read through the book of Psalms, the Imprecatory Psalms become more intense.
+Psalm 7 is perhaps the mildest, while some count at least 30 curses in Psalm 109.

-It is difficult to assign this Psalm to any particular period of David’s life.
-However, the phrasing of Psalm 35:1a is similar to what David said to Saul in 1 Samuel 24:15, so it may be linked to that period of David’s life.
+It is difficult to assign this psalm to any particular period of David’s life.
+However, the phrasing of Psalm 35:1a is similar to what David said to Saul in 1 Samuel 24:15, so it may be linked to the period of David’s life when Saul pursued him.

 A. David and his adversaries.